Predictive Analytics: Why should you use it?

 We get asked quite frequently: Why should my company invest in predictive analytics?
 Why even bother?
 What can it do for us?

 Great questions.
 Predictive Analytics, or predictive analysis, used to be a competitive advantage.
 All through the first part of the 2010s, companies used data science, predictive analytics, and machine learning to take their business intelligence (knowing what is happening inside the company right now) and turning it into what is going to happen in the future so we can plan for it before it happens.
 We call this moving up the data hierarchy.
 But somewhere in the middle of 2019, we saw a switch.
 As CAN took companies through our process to get them data-driven decision making, we realized companies weren’t using it for their competitive advantage anymore, they are using it to stay relevant.

 Companies now are required to do more with less.
 They are required to stay relevant to their customers.
 They are required to know who their customers are and what they want-all before the customer does.
 Data intelligence is now so common in our lives, companies have to implement predictive analytics to even stay with (not ahead) of their customers.

-With technology developing so quickly, new ways to implement marketing strategies and more effectively reach consumers are popping up all the time.
-Predictive analysis is one such technique.
-Praised for its ability to inform companies of future trends and reveal important information, predictive analysis is growing in popularity, with 87 percent of B2B marketing leaders saying they had already implemented or were planning to implement predictive analytics in the coming 12 months.
-So what is predictive analysis and how can it benefit you?
-Let’s check out the details of this new process sweeping its way through the business world.
+Example: With technology developing so quickly, new ways to implement marketing strategies and more effectively reach consumers are popping up all the time.
+Predictive analytics is one such technique.
+Praised for its ability to inform companies of future trends and reveal important information, predictive analytics is growing in popularity, with 87 percent of B2B marketing leaders saying they had already implemented or were planning to implement predictive analytics in the coming 12 months.

-How Can Predictive Analysis Benefit Marketing and Sales?
+How Can Predictive analytics Benefit Marketing and Sales?

 - More Efficient Customer Acquisition